• Skip to primary navigation

 June 11, 2020 by bob

-If you are part of the 7% of Medicare beneficiaries who pay more than the standard rate of $170.00 per month for Medicare Part B, there is a way to appeal this premium increase.
+If you are wondering how to appeal higher Medicare premiums, you may qualify for income-related monthly adjustment amount (IRMAA).
+If you are part of the 7% of Medicare beneficiaries who pay more than the standard rate of $185.00 per month for Medicare Part B, there is a way to appeal this premium increase.
 Many people who enroll in Medicare thinking they will pay the standard rate often are billed for much more.
 This adjustment is called an income-related monthly adjustment amount or IRMAA.
-While the standard monthly premium for Medicare Part B is $170.00 in 2022, some beneficiaries pay as much as $491.60.
-If your income is different from what the Social Security used to determine the adjustment, For example you retired and your income has been reduced, there is a process for asking the agency to reconsider.
-You will need to use this form to request a reduction SSA-44

 The annual income of older Americans could drop significantly from one year to the next for a variety of reasons.
 It might be retirement or the death of a spouse, perhaps, or the sale of a business.
 Yet it might take Medicare — which charges higher earners more for premiums — a couple years to adjust when income falls below the threshold.
 If you’re paying more than the standard amounts for Medicare Part B (outpatient services) and Part D (prescription drugs) through so-called income-related monthly adjustment amounts, or IRMAAs, the difference can reach into the hundreds of dollars per month.
 And, the surcharge is often based on your tax return from two years prior — which may not accurately reflect your current financial situation.